Beginner’s Guide to Google Analytics

 I was recently helping a client speed up her site, when I found she was using both Google Analytics and another statistics plugin.
 Using both means additional scripts have to be loaded on the page, which slows down a site.
 I recommend only using Google Analytics.
 When I asked her if she was actually using both, she said she installed the other plugin because she couldn’t figure out how to use Google Analytics.

 I’m sure she’s not the only one.
 Are you using something other than Google Analytics for your site stats?
 Or maybe using multiple plugins as well?
-Here’s everything you need to know to get started with Google Analytics so you can get rid of other plugins (and speed up your site at least a little bit!)
+Here’s everything you need to know to get started with Google Analytics so you can get rid of other plugins (and speed up your site at least a little bit!).
+And of course, actually understand your data so you can do something with it!

 How to add Google Analytics to your site